Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 • Build: ABS + PVC, heat/impact tolerant

-• Signing: QR (no data cable required; micro-USB only for charging)
+• Signing: QR only — no data cable; micro-USB for charging only

 • Battery: ~200 mAh